Multistage interconnection networks: Crossbar Switch Connections

 In crossbar switch, there is a dedicated path from one processor to other processors.
 Thus, if there are n inputs and m outputs, we will need n*m switches to realize a crossbar.

-As number of outputs increase, number of switches increases by factor of n.
+As the number of outputs increases, the number of switches increases by factor of n.
 For large network this will be a problem.

 An alternative to this scheme is staged switching.

 Single Stage Interconnect Network

 In a single stage interconnect network, the input nodes are connected to output via a single stage of switches.

 The figure shows 8*8 single stage switch using shuffle exchange.

 As one can see, from a single shuffle, not all input can reach all output.
 Multiple shuffles are required for all inputs to be connected to all the outputs.

 Multistage Interconnect Network

 A multistage interconnect network is formed by cascading multiple single stage switches.
-The switches can then use their own routing algorithm or controlled by a centralized router, to form a completely interconnected network.
+The switches can then use their own routing algorithm, or be controlled by a centralized router, to form a completely interconnected network.

 Multistage Interconnect Network can be classified into three types: